 The second part of the webinar consists of two weeks of live trading.
 Participants log into a live room where they can see my screen and interact with me via instant messenger and audio.
 I talk through what I am seeing in the price action and when I decide to initiate a trade, I talk through the entire thought process behind it.
 Participants can ask questions via instant messenger all day and I try to answer them as they come through to me.
 If the question is short, I can usually answer it in the moment.
 If it requires a more detailed explanation, I will answer it at the end of the day after I’ve finished trading.
 We do a Q&A session at the end of each day and I do not leave until all questions are answered.
 I also open the room to audio questions at the end of the day so a person with a detailed question is not required to write multiple paragraphs in the IM box.

-The live sessions are recorded and those full, unedited recordings are sent out each night.
+The live sessions are recorded and those full, unedited recordings area available each night.
 I also put together a trade recap video for each day.
-After I end the session, I go through the day’s trades and dissect them the same way I do on the starter videos.
+After I end the session, I go through the day’s trades and dissect them the same way I do on the primer videos.
 This allows me to get very detailed and point out prints and price action which a person may have missed in the moment.
 These trade recap videos are also an important part of the course and repeated study of them helps speed up the learning process.
-The recap video is sent out with the unedited recording.

 NOTE: If you miss a webinar, you have two options.
-You can either get the starter videos and the recordings of the most recent webinar or you can get the starter videos and register to attend the next webinar.
-For example, the last webinar ended in November.
-If you decide to order today, you can either get the recordings from the Oct/Nov webinar or you can wait and attend the next live sessions which will start in January.
+You can either get the primer videos and the recordings of the most recent webinar or you can get the primer videos and register to attend the next webinar.
 The pricing is the same.
 I recommend the recordings if you just missed one but if the next live session is only four to six weeks away, I recommend waiting for it.

-We begin the live sessions at 8:00am Eastern U.S. time.
+We begin the live sessions at 7:45am Eastern U.S. time.
 The treasury cash open is at 8:20am and there is often economic data released at 8:30am so it’s good to be in front of the screen at this time.
-The sessions usually go till 11:30am or 12:00pm.
+The sessions may go till 12:00pm or they may go all day.
 It just depends on the action.
 Every day is different so if it’s busy, we stay later.
 If not, we end early.
-I do not typically trade afternoons.
-The volatility and volume tend to be much different and I find the reads to be less reliable.

 I try to schedule these sessions during times when I think there will be decent action.
-I avoid rollover weeks, holiday weeks, late summer, etc. Any time periods which are usually not conducive to good trading.
+I avoid rollover weeks, holiday weeks, late summer, etc. Time periods which are usually not conducive to good trading.

 I use the Jigsaw Trading platform during the webinars.
 The Jigsaw platform is just a fantastic teaching and learning tool.
 I am able to clearly demonstrate how the orders move the market and it’s very easy for attendees to identify high volume and low volume areas.
 I think it helps my customers learn much faster.
 Using Jigsaw is not required to learn the methodology but participants usually see the benefits of using it within the first day or two.